noamelf/pycubator/content/slides/02-variables-and-simple-data-types.md

 ##### advanced
 ###  Deleting names

-Variables ("names") can be deleted with del:
+Variables ("names") can be deleted with del (but I didn't encounter a reason to do that yet):

     >>> x = 100
     >>> x